babasaraki/iandow.github.io/aboutme.md

 title: About me
 ---

 My name is Ian Downard.
-I am a technical evangelist and software developer for MapR Technologies, Inc. My career has focused on developing tools for optimizing the performance of networks and applications.
+I am a technical evangelist for [MapR Technologies](http://www.mapr.com).
+My career has focused on developing tools for optimizing the performance of networks and applications.
 Currently, I'm focused on finding and promoting new ways businesses can be successful using MapR's Converged Data Platform for big data applications.
 I frequently attend the Java and Azure user groups in Portland, Oregon.
-I grew up in rural Missouri, in an old house situated next to the Bourbeuse River near Union, Missouri.
+I grew up in rural Missouri, in an old house overlooking the beautiful Bourbeuse River near Union, Missouri.
 My participation with social media is primarily on Twitter [@iandownard](http://twitter.com/iandownard).

 ### Portfolio

-Here are a few examples of work I've published, which I’m pretty proud of:
+Here are a few examples of work I've published which I’m pretty proud of:

-* [www.mthoodlookouts.com](http://www.mthoodlookouts.com) - A reservation system for Mt Hood Lookouts
+* [www.mthoodlookouts.com](http://www.mthoodlookouts.com) - A hobby project.
+This little web app helps me be the first to know when sites on recreation.gov become available to reserve.
+It also tweets notifications, [@mthoodlookouts](https://twitter.com/mthoodlookouts).

 * [appinternals.trafficmanager.net](http://appinternals.trafficmanager.net) - An interactive demo for performance monitoring software from Riverbed Technology.
+This is also a good demo of web annotations from [WalkMe](www.walkme.com)

 * [Blog](http://www.riverbed.com/blogs/authors/ian-downard.html) - Miscellaneous blog articles for Riverbed